ridwanabdillahi/rfcs/text/0000-rustflags.md

 after this will cause a new build of the crate without the flag.
 For example running `cargo test` will cause the crate to be re-compiled without the rustc flag `-C instrument-coverage` specified.
 This would cause tests to be run without first instrumenting any of the libraries thus losing out on collecting any code coverage.

+## Other examples: debuginfo, saving temp files

+Other examples of this include having the ability to set the debuginfo level for only a single crate to save on binary size.
+One scenario where this is helpful is debugging tests that are not having the expected behavior.
+This feature will allow a Rust developer to set the debuginfo level for the current crate and have full debugging symbols but still allow all other dependencies to be fully optimized.
+This will save on both compilation time and binary size.

+As with the previous example, being able to specify only saving the temporary files for the current crate as opposed to all crates in the dependency graph.
+This will save on disk space by not having all of the unnecessary temp files being saved on each invocation of the Rust compiler.

 ## --rustflags